Medical Research

 Carol and Gene Ludwig Center for Research on Neurodegeneration

-A transformational gift from the Carol and Gene Ludwig Family Foundation has established The Carol and Gene Ludwig Center for Research on Neurodegeneration at Columbia University’s Vagelos College of Physicians and Surgeons (VP&S).
-The Center will support research to better understand the underlying biological and genetic mechanisms of Alzheimer’s disease and related disorders and to discover innovative and more effective, targeted treatments for these diseases.
+A transformational gift from the Carol and Gene Ludwig Family Foundation established The Carol and Gene Ludwig Center for Research on Neurodegeneration at Columbia University’s Vagelos College of Physicians and Surgeons (VP&S).
+The Center supports research to better understand the underlying biological and genetic mechanisms of Alzheimer’s disease and related disorders and to discover innovative and more effective, targeted treatments for these diseases.

-The gift will help create state-of-the-art laboratories for the Center and Ludwig Investigators in a new precision medicine research building at VP&S. A cornerstone of the Center will be pilot awards designed to advance and accelerate innovative new research projects, with seed funding for especially promising areas of investigation.
-The gift also will help Columbia recruit and retain top scientists working on neurodegeneration and will fund an annual symposium for the exchange and stimulation of ideas and results among the most prominent researchers in the field.
+The gift will help create state-of-the-art laboratories for the Center and Ludwig Investigators in the new Vagelos Innovation Laboratories research building at Columbia.
+A cornerstone of the Center are pilot awards designed to advance and accelerate innovative new research projects, with seed funding for especially promising areas of investigation.
+The gift also will help Columbia recruit and retain top scientists working on neurodegeneration and funds an annual symposium for the exchange and stimulation of ideas and results among the most prominent researchers in the field.

 Ludwig Neurodegenerative Disease Seed Grants Program